rikkar69/deforum_localbuild/README.md

 ![image](https://user-images.githubusercontent.com/95973743/192117254-45583193-5422-4227-956a-5a2ec1b55672.png)

-11. Continue running cells like you would with a cloud session and start dreaming!
+11. Continue running all cells like you would with a cloud session and start dreaming!